 Purchases made over the Internet, through toll-free numbers (800, 866, 888, and 877), from mail order catalogs or from an out-of-state location are examples of purchases that would be subject to USE TAX.
-The tax rate is the same as the Sales Tax - 6 percent state, and 1 percent local tax, if the purchaser is located in Philadelphia or Allegheny County.
-Please see the Department's brochure, Pennsylvania Use

-Tax (REV-1748), for more information and examples of what may be taxable purchases for Use Tax purposes.
+The tax rate is the same as the Sales Tax - 6 percent state plus a 1 percent local tax if the purchaser is located in Allegheny County and 2 percent in Philadelphia.
+Please see the Department's brochure, Pennsylvania Use Tax (REV-1748), for more information and examples of what may be taxable purchases for Use Tax purposes.
 The tax is to be reported on Form PA-1, Use Tax Return.
-You can obtain this form from the Department's Web site, any Department of Revenue district office, or from one of the Forms Ordering Services on page 3.
+You can obtain this form from the Department's Web site, any Department of Revenue district office, or from one of the Forms Ordering Services on Page 3.